coolwanglu/pdf2htmlEX/README.md

 There is a Ubuntu PPA set up at [here](https://launchpad.net/~coolwanglu/+archive/pdf2htmlex).

-Something wrong with the **fontforge** in the PPA, please install the latest git version instead.
+Make sure you install fontforge in the PPA or [the git version](https://github.com/fontforge/fontforge).

-### Build from srouce
+### Build from source

 #### Dependency